-- Studying the human mind and behaviours with the rigours of scientific testing;
+- You are interested in studying the human mind and behaviours with the rigours of scientific testing

-- Learning to use research methods including observation, measurement, hypothesis testing, experimentation, logical inference and statistical analysis
+- You wish to use research methods including observation, measurement, hypothesis testing, experimentation, logical inference and statistical analysis

-- Psychology plus 2 Arts subjects (or Critical Skills) in 1st year – choose from groups 1, 3, 4, 5 (maximum one per group)
+- Psychology plus 2 other Bachelor of Arts subjects from BA groups 1, 3, 4, 5 (maximum one per group).
+See BA groups table.

-- At the end of 1st year, students who do not wish to continue with MH106 have the option of continuing in MH101 with their other 2 Arts subjects, or with Psychological Studies and another subject as a Double Major
+- At the end of 1st year, students who do not wish to continue with MH106 have the option of transferring to the Bachelor of Arts degree (MH101) and continuing with their other 2 Arts subjects, or with Psychological Studies and another subject as a Double Major

 |Subject||Required||Ordinary Level Grade||Higher Level Grade|